GlodoUK/odoo-scaffolding/README.md

 This project is a combination of:
   * Documentation for how to setup your environment to run projects based on this template
-  * A [Copier](https://github.com/copier-org/copier) to standardise and maintain [Odoo](https://www.odoo.com/) deployments based on [Doodba](https://github.com/Tecnativa/doodba)
+  * A [Copier](https://github.com/copier-org/copier) template to standardise and maintain [Odoo](https://www.odoo.com/) projects based on [Doodba](https://github.com/Tecnativa/doodba)

 This project was forked from Tecnativa/doodba-copier-template.

 As we grew our needs diverged from the original project:

+  * We deploy into Kubernetes, thus a lot of the production tasks, etc. were not relevant to us
     * Deployment concerns were split into [glodouk/helm-charts](https://github.com/GlodoUK/helm-charts)
   * The project was restructured to ease the understanding between *this* project's dotfiles and the template
-  * Additional bootstrapping and maintainence documentation was pulled in from an existing repository.
+  * Additional bootstrapping and maintainence documentation was pulled in from an existing repository due to significant overlap

 ## Bootstrapping & Maintaining Your Development Environment